rixx/books.rixx.de/data/reviews/liselotte-welskopf-henrich/heimkehr-zu-den-dakota/index.md

   rating: 3
 ---

 Pain and emotional turmoil.
-Conflict and strife and a bit of family warmth – this book is high drama, and is both a bit of payoff for reading the first three books, and also sets up the second half of the series extremely well.
+Conflict and strife and family warmth – this book is high drama, and is both payoff for reading the first three books, and also sets up the second half of the series extremely well.